Support structure just as important as the wind turbine itself

-This TKI-WoZ R&D project with partners GustoMSC, EOLFI, TU Delft, WMC and MARIN, investigated the optimization a floating support structure for a Vertical Axis Wind Turbine (VAWT).
-Due to their low...
+TNO, together with partners GustoMSC, EOLFI, TU Delft, WMC and MARIN, investigated the optimization of a floating support structure for a Vertical Axis Wind Turbine (VAWT) in a project that was partly...

 Integral design of a floating wind turbine support structure

 In the MIP R&D project Floating Wind Offshore Structures, TNO teamed up with GustoMSC and MARIN to develop a novel floating wind turbine support structure, the Tri-Floater.
 An integral design approach...

 TKI Project: IDL Tower